Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 The company focuses on helping hard-working business owners access loans up to $340,000 faster through quick data processing.

-Moula makes use of its technology to analyze the performance history and real-time sales data of an applicant to determine if such a business can pay back.
+Moula uses its technology to analyse an applicant’s performance history and real-time sales data to determine if such a business can pay back.

 “Moula has eliminated the long process involved in accessing loans.
 With them, getting a loan can be as quick as within 24 hours.”